DanielAlvarez2/mern-olea/README.md

 show improvement of open table section position:sticky fixes awkward EMPTY right half of screen
 Andrea: "Japanese" scallops
 everyone can proof-read online without printing paper copies
+pricing: no need to update ALL menu prices at once. can raise price 1 item at a time.
 common occurence: asians look on yelp at old photos, scroll up and down trying to match old pics with today's paper menu